DV

 What is the difference between NFLW and NFLX?

-NFLW (Roundhill NFLX WeeklyPay ETF) tracks Netflix (NFLX) with a leverage strategy, while NFLX (Netflix, Inc.) tracks — with an income approach.
+NFLW (Roundhill NFLX WeeklyPay ETF) tracks Netflix (NFLX) with a leverage approach, while NFLX (Netflix, Inc.) is a stock.
 They are issued by Roundhill Investments and — respectively.

 Can I hold both NFLW and NFLX?